Shine (Aswad song): Critical reception

 James Hamilton from Music Weeks RM Dance Update described the song as a "bouncy reggae bubbler".

 Music video

 A music video was produced to accompany the song, directed by D. Red.
 It features the group performing on the beach, in front of local people dancing to the song.
-The video was A-listed on France's MCM in November 1994.
+The video was a Box Top on British music television channel The Box in July 1994.
+Two months later, it received "break out" rotation on MTV Europe and was B-listed on Germany's VIVA.
+In November 1994, the video was A-listed on France's MCM.